jschenkelberg/cellary/README.md

 # cellary
-pantry inventory manager, meal planning, and grocery list in one
+Pantry inventory manager, meal planning, and grocery list in one.
+Application uses react, spoonacular API, and EmailJS.